MiscellaneousStuff/MiscellaneousStuff/README.md

 # Discord Bots

-* [all-time-bangers](https://github.com/MiscellaneousStuff/all-time-bangers) Lets Discord users vote songs to add to a mega playlist
+* [all-time-bangers](https://github.com/MiscellaneousStuff/all-time-bangers) Lets discord users vote on songs to add to a mega playlist by reacting to them with a 🐐 emoji

 # Misc